Human factors in diving safety

-Human factors are the physical or cognitive properties of individuals, or social behavior which is specific to humans, and influence functioning of technological systems as well as human-environment equilibria.
+Human factors are the physical or cognitive properties of individuals, or social behavior which is specific to humans, and which influence functioning of technological systems as well as human-environment equilibria.
 The safety of underwater diving operations can be improved by reducing the frequency of human error and the consequences when it does occur.
 Human error can be defined as an individual's deviation from acceptable or desirable practice which culminates in undesirable or unexpected results.